 - Mia Horrigan: Confessions of a Scrum Mum

-A Scrum master’s good intentions can become an impediment for the Scrum team’s progress.
-This is particularly true in the case of the Scrum mom, when her shielding of the team prevents its members from learning by failing.
+A Scrum master’s good intentions can become an impediment to the Scrum team’s progress.
+This is particularly true in the case of the Scrum mom when her shielding of the team prevents its members from learning by failing.

-How is a Scrum team otherwise supposed to be become self-organized?
+How is a Scrum team otherwise supposed to become self-organized?